 Prospective investors in the Bonds should be aware of the challenges faced by the Japanese economy in general.
 Although there have been signs of economic recovery in the United States and other large economies, this recovery may be fragile and partially attributable to the effects of various government economic stimulus efforts.
 In Japan, following declines over the two consecutive three-month periods ended 30th September, 2012, nominal GDP returned to growth in the three-month period ended 31st December, 2012.
-Since then, while there have been declining three-month periods, Japanese nominal GDP steadily grew on an annual basis through the year ended 31st March, 2016.
-With respect to the fiscal year ended 31st March, 2017, three three-month periods during the nine months ended 31st December, 2016 have shown nominal GDP increases compared to the previous quarter (source: Cabinet Office, Government of Japan).
+Since then, while there have been declining three-month periods, Japanese nominal GDP steadily grew on an annual basis through the year ended 31st March, 2017.
+With respect to the fiscal year ended 31st March, 2018, three three-month periods during the nine months ended 31st December, 2017 have shown nominal GDP increases compared to the previous quarter (source: Cabinet Office, Government of Japan).
 The sustainability of the global recovery is uncertain, particularly after the effects of various government stimulus programmes subside.
 Concerns about conditions in certain European countries have contributed to economic instability throughout the region.
 The European Central Bank continues to take quantitative easing action, including maintaining negative rates on deposits and expanding its asset purchase programme to include bonds issued by euro area central governments, agencies and European institutions, which could lead to distortions in the economy due to the heavy involvement by the government.
-The United Kingdom's upcoming exit from the European Union as a result of the referendum held in June 2016 and geopolitical instability in other various parts of the world, including Asia, Eastern Europe, the Middle East and North Africa and material changes in regional economic or political unions or associations between countries, including the impact of the transition to a new presidential administration in the United States from January 2017, could also contribute to economic instability in those and other regions and affect Japanese and global economic conditions.
+The United Kingdom's upcoming exit from the European Union as a result of the referendum held in June 2016, geopolitical instability in other various parts of the world, including Asia, Eastern Europe, the Middle East and North Africa, material changes in regional economic or political unions or associations between countries, and the uncertain impact of the policies pursued by the new presidential administration in the United States, could also contribute to economic instability in those and other regions and affect Japanese and global economic conditions.
 The outlook for the Japanese and other global economies is uncertain, and the current trend of consistent positive annual nominal GDP growth in Japan may not continue.
 Additionally, it is possible that another global economic downturn could occur.

-In Japan, economic conditions have shown some improvement in recent years due in part to the policies of Prime Minister Shinzo Abe's administration, known as "Abenomics", consisting of an aggressive monetary policy, flexible fiscal policy and growth strategies that promote private investment, and the monetary easing measures aimed at overcoming deflation implemented by the Bank of Japan (including the recent introduction of negative interest rates on deposits by the Bank of Japan and yield curve control measures it announced in September 2016).
+In Japan, economic conditions have shown some improvement in recent years due in part to the policies of Prime Minister Shinzo Abe's administration, known as "Abenomics", consisting of an aggressive monetary policy, flexible fiscal policy and growth strategies that promote private investment, and the monetary easing measures aimed at overcoming deflation implemented by the Bank of Japan (including the introduction of negative interest rates on deposits by the Bank of Japan and yield curve control measures it announced in September 2016).
 However, the future outlook of the Japanese economy remains uncertain.
 Particular concerns include whether and to what extent the measures implemented by the Bank of Japan and the Japanese government will succeed in ending deflation, as well as the potential negative consequences of an increasing budget deficit.
-The Japanese consumption tax rate was scheduled to increase to 10 per cent. in April 2017, but the increase has been postponed until October 2019 in light of continuing economic uncertainty, and such increase could hurt consumer spending and the economy as a whole and weaken demand.
+The increase in the Japanese consumption tax rate from 8 per cent. to 10 per cent. scheduled to take effect in October 2019 could hurt consumer spending and the economy as a whole and weaken demand.
 The long term impact on Japan's economy, trade balance, interest rates and fiscal position of Abenomics, increases in the consumption tax rate and other measures remains uncertain.